Operation Toan Thang II: October

 On 1 October at 14:20, a unit of the 3rd Brigade, 25th Infantry Division, engaged an enemy force 8 mi northwest of Dầu Tiếng supported by artillery and helicopter gunships.
 The enemy withdrew at 18:15 leaving 14 dead and three captured, and three individual weapons and assorted munitions.
 On 20 October at 03:45, a firebase of the 1st Brigade, 25th Infantry Division, 3 mi north of Đức Hòa was attacked by fire, the defenders returned fire supported by artillery and helicopter gunships and the enemy withdrew after one hour leaving 13 dead, and eight individual and two crew-served weapons.
 On 3 October at 23:40, three 107 mm rockets hit the Nhà Bè tank farm causing minimal damage, artillery and helicopter gunship fire was directed onto the firing location with unknown results.
-A UH-1 was shot down 18 mi northwest of Tây Ninh killing four onboard.
+A UH-1 was shot down 18 mi northwest of Tây Ninh killing four on board.

 On 5 October at 18:00, a UH-1 was shot down 0.5 mi south of Tây Ninh killing one on board.
 On 6 October at 09:00, a unit of the cavalry squadron of the 1st Infantry Division engaged an enemy force 2 mi southwest of An Lộc.
 The enemy broke contact at 11:40 but another unit of the squadron engaged the enemy until they withdrew at 16:45, leaving 43 dead, and 13 individual and four crew-served weapons; U.S. losses were one killed.
 At 11:15, a unit of the 1st Brigade, 1st Infantry Division, found a weapons cache 11 mi northeast of Biên Hòa containing two light machine guns, 32 individual weapons, 45 82 mm mortar rounds and over 5,000 rounds of 7.62×39 mm munitions.
 At 13:00, a unit of the 1st Brigade, 9th Infantry Division, engaged an enemy force 4 mi south of Bến Lức, supported by artillery and helicopter gunships, killing 12 and capturing two individual weapons.

 On 7 October at 07:45, a company from the 3rd Brigade, 1st Infantry Division, patrolling in Bình Dương Province, found a base complex and weapons cache containing over 1,000 anti-personnel mines, 1,050 grenades, 19 individual weapons and 87 RPG grenades.
 At 08:50, two companies from the 3rd Brigade, 25th infantry Division, operating 5 mi east-northeast of Trảng Bàng engaged a unit of the PAVN 101st Regiment.
 The unit was supported by artillery and helicopter gunships and the battle continued until the early morning, resulting in 147 PAVN killed, seven captured and three individual and one crew-served weapons captured; U.S. losses were eight killed.
 On 8 October, an OH-6 was shot down 4 mi northwest of Tân An.